iqm-finland/iqm-client/DEVELOPMENT.rst

    $ tox -e docs

 To view the documentation, open the file ``build/sphinx/html/index.html`` in a browser.
-Note that a separate version of documentation is built for each git tag.
-File ``build/sphinx/html/index.html`` simply redirects to the latest version of the documentation.

 Run the tests: